-Potential vorticity (PV) has been well established as a highly useful and important parameter within dynamical meteorology (Hoskins et al. 1985).
+Potential vorticity (PV) has been well established as a highly useful and important parameter within dynamical meteorology (Hoskins et al., 1985).
 The usefulness of a PV framework for both operational and academic meteorological analyses is primarily drawn from two characteristics of PV.
-The first is the fact that PV is conserved for adiabatic and frictionless flow (Hoskins et al. 1985; Holton and Hakim 2013).
-The second of these characteristics is the invertibility of PV (e.g. Røsting and Kristjánsson 2012).
-PV inversion, under suitable balance and boundary conditions, allows for the calculation of other meteorological parameters such as pressure and wind velocity as a result of a distribution of PV (Davis 1992b; Lackmann 2011).
-Kleinschmidt (1950) introduced the initial ideas of PV invertibility for specific cases, attributing circulation patterns in the low-levels to an upper-level PV anomaly and introducing the idea of deducing wind, pressure and temperature fields from PV distributions.
-PV invertibility became more refined and generalised through the development of quasi-geostrophic theory (Charney and Stern 1962) and is still continually being developed and improved on today.
+The first is the fact that PV is conserved for adiabatic and frictionless flow (Hoskins et al., 1985; Holton and Hakim, 2013).
+The second of these characteristics is the invertibility of PV (e.g. Røsting and Kristjánsson, 2012).
+PV inversion, under suitable balance and boundary conditions, allows for the calculation of other meteorological parameters such as pressure and wind velocity as a result of a distribution of PV (Lackmann, 2011; Davis, 1992b).
+Kleinschmidt (1950) introduced the initial ideas of PV invertibility for specific cases, attributing circulation patterns in the low levels to an upper-level PV anomaly and introducing the idea of deducing wind, pressure and temperature fields from PV distributions.
+PV invertibility became more refined and generalized through the development of quasi-geostrophic theory (Charney and Stern, 1962) and is still continually being developed and improved on today.
 PV frameworks and invertibility however only started to be a staple of dynamical meteorological analyses after the landmark paper by Hoskins et al. (1985).

-PV invertibility has allowed for the study of different meteorological phenomena such as cyclogenesis from a PV perspective (e.g. Davis and Emanuel 1991).
+PV invertibility has allowed for the study of different meteorological phenomena such as cyclogenesis from a PV perspective (e.g. Davis and Emanuel, 1991).
 A key principle in PV analyses is the definition of the dynamical tropopause.
-Traditionally, the tropopause separates the stratosphere, which is highly stratified, from the troposphere (Kunz et al. 2011).
-The strict definition from a dynamical or PV perspective is based on the gradient of isentropic PV contours (Reed 1955).
-However, for simplicity, a PV iso-surface is often used.
-The exact value of PV often differs, however, -1.5 and -2.0 PVU (1 $PVU = 10^6 K m^2 s^{-1} k g^{-1}$ ) contours (in the southern hemisphere) are most common (e.g. Lackmann 2011).
+Traditionally, the tropopause separates the stratosphere, which is highly stratified, from the troposphere (Kunz et al., 2011).
+The strict definition from a dynamical or PV perspective is based on the gradient of isentropic PV contours (Reed, 1955).
+However, for simplicity, a PV isosurface is often used.
+The exact value of PV often differs; however, -1.5 and -2.0 PVU (1 PVU = 10^6 K m2 s-1 kg-1) contours (in the Southern Hemisphere) are the most common (e.g. Lackmann, 2011).
 The identification of the dynamical tropopause is crucial in PV analyses.
-Tropospheric folds can reveal upper-tropospheric fronts and upper-level PV anomalies (Sprenger et al. 2003).
-Rossby wave breaking (RWB) is often associated with the isentropic transport of high-PV (large negative values in the Southern Hemisphere) anomalies of stratospheric air into the troposphere (eg. Thorncroft et al. 1993; Ndarana and Waugh 2011; Barnes et al. 2021a).
+Tropospheric folds can reveal upper-tropospheric fronts and upper-level PV anomalies (Sprenger et al., 2003).
+Rossby wave breaking (RWB) is often associated with the isentropic transport of high-PV (large negative values in the Southern Hemisphere) anomalies of stratospheric air into the troposphere (e.g. Thorn-croft et al., 1993; Ndarana and Waugh, 2011; Barnes et al., 2021a).
 PV inversion shows that these high-PV (large negative) anomalies result in cyclonic flow around the anomaly and cyclogenesis.
-Theories of high-PV anomalies have been discussed by various authors and basic meteorological texts (Hoskins et al. 1985; Lackmann 2011; Holton and Hakim 2013) and have led to the basic conceptual model for cyclonic PV anomalies as shown in Figure 1.
+Theories of high-PV anomalies have been discussed by various authors and basic meteorological texts (Hoskins et al., 1985; Holton and Hakim, 2013; Lackmann, 2011) and have led to the basic conceptual model for cyclonic PV anomalies as shown in Fig. 1.
 The conceptual model clearly shows the vast cyclonic motion around the upper-level PV anomaly.
 This also extends to the surface beneath the upper-level anomaly.

-Figure 1: Conceptual model of a cross-section through a high-PV anomaly (negative sign in red) in the Southern Hemisphere [Adapted from Lackmann (2011)].
+Figure 1.
+Conceptual model of a cross-section through a high-PV anomaly (negative sign in red) in the Southern Hemisphere (adapted from Lackmann, 2011).
 Black lines represent isentropes, whilst orange lines represent meridional wind velocities (dotted negative, solid positive).
 The bold blue line represents the dynamical tropopause (a constant PV contour).